Cesarcasas0737/personal-portfolio/README.md

 ## Skills

-In the [Skills](skills.md) section, you'll find a comprehensive list of the web development skills I possess.
-From front-end to back-end, I have experience in a wide range of technologies and tools.
+In the [Skills](skills.md) section, you'll find a comprehensive list of the web development skills I possess.I have experience in a wide range of technologies and tools.

 ## Technologies Used

 - HTML5
 - CSS3 (Media Queries)
+- Sass (Seperate Code)
 - JavaScript (DOM manipulation)
-- WAI-ARIA (Web Accessibility)
+- Webpack (organizing JS files )
 - Git (Version Control)

 ## Installation